AnhLNguyen/CMPE152/Project_2_Top-downParser/README.md

 # CMPE152 Team 12
-PROJECT 1: Lexical Analyzer
+PROJECT 2: Top-down Parser

-Compiler Design: Lexical Analyzer in C++
+Compiler Design: Top-down Parser in C++
 By An Nguyen, Anh Nguyen, Gia Ly, Timothy Vu

 Instructions on how to run it: